Now PippiArt is Virtual! Pippi creates her beautiful names using Zoom™ technology. We ship the finished art directly to you anywhere in the U.S.

-Robin joined her boyfriend, Jeff Mandell, a caricaturist the last 38 years, in the college market around 2008.
-They are often found booked together, as Names and Faces, at corporate and college events and travel the country frequently.
-They reside in beautiful Winter Park, Florida and enjoy cooking, excercise and travel and can be found creating their artforms for passengers aboard cruises all over the U.S. and Europe.
+Robin joined her boyfriend, Jeffrey Mandell, a caricaturist for the last 40 years, in the college market around 2008.
+They are often found booked together, as Names & Faces, at corporate and college events and travel the country frequently.
+They reside in beautiful Winter Park, Florida and enjoy cooking, excercise and travel and have been found creating their artforms for passengers aboard cruises all over the U.S. and Europe.

 See Robin's mural and faux work here.